Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 ### *Architecting application components*

-**Task:** Design a scalable, highly available, and geo-redundant solution for hosting the SAP application components of the SAP production environment
+**Task:** Design a scalable, highly available, and geo-redundant solution for hosting the SAP application components of the SAP production environment.

 -   Design the architecture that will provide high availability and disaster recovery capabilities for the application components of the SAP production environment